 So, here is a brief guide to the language of football transfers in four easy steps.

 The transfer process usually begins in the media with rumours and gossip linking players (and managers) with different clubs.
-A player may be unhappy with the way he has been treated by his club and is angling for a move away, or if a bigger club is showing interest, the player is flattered and suggests it would be a dream move for him – though we all know that it just means more money.
-Of course, the player may not wish to move and instead vows to stay and commits his future to the team.
-Speculation is particularly rife, or common, when a player is nearing the end of his contract as clubs can buy the player at a cheaper price.
-As we mentioned earlier, the club may well wish to get rid of the player and so they make him available and allow him to contact another club.
+A player may be unhappy with the way they have been treated by their club and is angling for a move away, or if a bigger club is showing interest, the player is flattered and suggests it would be a dream move for them – though we all know that it just means more money.
+Of course, the player may not wish to move and instead vows to stay and commits their future to the team.
+Speculation is particularly rife, or common, when a player is nearing the end of their contract as clubs can buy the player at a cheaper price.
+As we mentioned earlier, the club may well wish to get rid of the player and so they make them available and allow them to contact another club.

 3. The Transfer

 There are two set periods in the year when teams can buy and sell players and this is known as the transfer window.
-A club will decide how much a player is worth, a price is put on his head and then will enter into negotiations with another club.
-When the two agree a fee and the player is happy to move, then we say that he has signed for another club, he has moved, he has been transferred and that the club has sealed the deal.
+A club will decide how much a player is worth, a price is put on their head and then will enter into negotiations with another club.
+When the two agree a fee and the player is happy to move, then we say that they have signed for another club, they have moved, they have been transferred and that the club has sealed the deal.
 Sometimes, if it has been a particularly quick affair and maybe rather surprising, the press say a player has been snapped up by another team.

-Not all transfers involve money.
-Sometimes a player moves to another club on a free – costing nothing – as he is out of contract, deemed not good enough or that he has been a loyal servant and can make some money from a move (usually at the end of his career).
+Now not all transfers involve money.
+Sometimes a player moves to another club on a free – so costing nothing – as they may be out of contract, deemed not good enough or that they have been a loyal servant and can make some money from a move (usually at the end of their career).
 Another transfer that does not involve cash is the loan deal which sees a player being lent or loaned to another club for a set period of time, while a swap deal sees two players changing clubs, one player joining one team and the other moving in the opposite direction.

 Football is a huge business and the money involved in transfers helps to keep it running.
-If a player is still under contract at his original club then the new club has to pay some money to secure the player, a transfer fee, and usually, the better the player, the higher the fee.
-The current transfer record is £80 million paid by Real Madrid to Manchester United for Portuguese star Ronaldo.
-The player will also receive a signing-on fee along with his new contract and, of course, his agent will also benefit.
+If a player is still under contract at htheir original club then the new club has to pay some money to secure the player, and this is called a transfer fee, and usually, the better the player, the higher the fee.
+The current transfer record (2009) was £80 million paid by Real Madrid to Manchester United for Portuguese star Ronaldo.
+The player will also receive a signing-on fee along with a new contract and, of course, the agent will also benefit.
 It is not usual these days for a club to pay the full fee up front but rather it is paid in installments which may last for years in some cases.